srikanth311/CarND-PID-Control-Project-master/README.md

 This value is directly proportional to the streeing angle of the car.
 If I pass a higher value, the car is taking sharper turns.
 If I pass a lower value car is going out of the track.

 #### Parameter Ki
 This parameter eliminates the residual error by adding a historic cumulative value of the error.
-After adding this value, I observed stabilization while the car is going.
+After setting this value to 0.0, I observed stabilization while the car is going.

 #### Parameter Kd
 This parameter represents the amount of correction that needs to be applied.
 This parameter helped the oscillation reduction effect of the Kp parameter.
 This parameter was tuned for each Kp value.
 This way made sure the car will not oscillate for errors.